 (1) Centrifugal Pump back pulls out design:

 Centrifugal pumps of the back pull-out designs are mainly used in refineries, petrochemicals, chemical, and power plants.
 These are maintenance-friendly pump designs.
-They can be dismantled very quickly from the location for maintenance of pumps rotating assemblies that includes: bearings, impellers, impeller wearing rings, shaft, shaft sleeve, and shaft gland packing or mechanical seal.
+They can be dismantled very quickly from the location for maintenance of pumps.
+Rotating assemblies that include: bearings, impellers, impeller wearing rings, shaft, shaft sleeve, and shaft gland packing or mechanical seal.
 In these designs, pump casing removal from suction and discharge piping is not required.
-Spacer couplings also not required for a couple pumps.
+Spacer couplings create more maintenance flexibility.
 Shifting of pump prime mover from its foundation is not required.

 The use of back pull out design centrifugal pumps have the following advantages: